-The Connecticut Psychological Association is the Connecticut affiliate of the American Psychological Association.
-It was founded in 1963 when two older organizations (the Connecticut Valley Association of Psychologists and the Connecticut State Psychological Society) merged.
-Our primary goal is to further the development and usefulness of psychology as a science, as a profession, and as a means of promoting human welfare.
+Welcome!
+The Connecticut Psychological Association, as the voice of psychology in our state, welcomes members, students, consumers, and visitors to our Association and its website.
+CPA’s mission is to further the development and usefulness of psychology as a science, as a profession, and as a means of promoting human welfare.